 The Super Bowl might be the last place you’d think to find key learnings to help you manage your data center, but don’t be so quick to disregard its merits.
-Here are four lessons that you can learn from football about managing your data center and how Data Center Infrastructure Management (DCIM) can help:
+Here are five lessons that you can learn from football about managing your data center and how Data Center Infrastructure Management (DCIM) can help:

 Lesson #1: Employ a system to achieve consistency.